We created Learn to Skateboard Day in 2019. Our mission is to encourage people to try skateboarding for the first time.

 Be sure to tag USSEA in your post so we can share with our community.

-See where the 2021 Learn to Skateboard Day events took place!
+See where the 2022 Learn to Skateboard Day events are happening!

 Hosting a Learn to Skateboard Day Day event is easy.
 All you need is the desire to help people learn to skateboard for the first time.
 Any flat piece of ground will do, along, the driveway, the parking lot, indoor gymnasium, a hallway, basketball courts cul-de-sacs backyards and yes, of course skateparks with all due…